 Make your very own sushi rice.
 It’s easier than you may think.
 Also, use only super fresh, sushi-grade tuna.
 If you desire, you can substitute the tuna with sushi-grade salmon!
 This recipe will yield about 10 generous squares.
 So, if you are serving this as an appetizer, consider two per person.
 Local to Charlotte, grab your sushi-grade fish at The Carolina Meat & Fish Co.
 Not local, they can ship to you!

-If you are on TikTok, you can check out my video on how to prepare these Spicy Tuna Crispy Rice Squares by clicking here.
+If you are a member on TikTok, you can check out my video on how to prepare these Spicy Tuna Crispy Rice Squares by clicking here.
+If you are new to this platform, use my code 5SSIS800K0H06 to sign up.
 Give me a follow, please and thank you!
 Also, check out my keto version of this recipe, Tuna Tartare Avocado Boats!

 One of the most important steps in preparing your sushi rice is to rinse, rinse, rinse, then rinse again.
 This allows for the removal of excess starch that could make your rice too gloppy.
 Is that even a word?
 You get the idea.
 Place the rice in a strainer and rinse until the water runs clear.
 If you do not have sushi rice, you can substitute with any small to medium grain rice.
 Place rice in pot with the water.
 Allow to come to a boil.
 Turn down heat to a simmer and simmer with lid on for exactly twenty minutes.